Canada Faqs

 Corporate Income Tax

 A T1 is a form on which you report your income, report deductions to reduce your taxable income, calculate your income tax payable, and report credits to reduce your income tax liability.
 A T1 is called a Personal income tax and benefit return.
-Every person resident in Canada for the income tax purposes must file and income tax return every year.
-This return is prepared based on a calendar year.

 If you want to learn more about your personal income tax in Canada, please click the link below or contact RKB Accounting.